 Title: Applying paint systems by brush and roller in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ Structure.
-ProQual Level 2 NVQ Diploma in Construction using Off-site Manufactured Assemblies (Construction): The following endorsement required (i.e. own area of work): Modular or Portable Building Sector Subject Area 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 73
+ProQual Level 2 NVQ Diploma in Construction using Off-site Manufactured Assemblies (Construction): The following endorsement required (i.e. own area of work): Modular or Portable Building Sector Subject Are ea 05.2 Building and Construction Availability for use Shared unit Unit guided learni ing hours 73

-Title: Applying coat Unit Number: H/615/2219 ings by the air spray method in the workplace 1 Interpret the properties information rework and reso elating to the ources when 1.1 Interpret and extract relevant information from specifications, current regulations, risk assessments, method statements and manufacturers' information. applying coati spray method ings by the air 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Applying coati ngs by the air spray method in the workplace Unit Number: H/615/2219 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from specifications, current regulations, risk assessments, method statements and manufacturers' information. applying coati spray method 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - specifications, current legislation, risk assessments, method statements, manufacturers' information and paint sprayer's instructions.
+Describe different types of information, their source and how they are interpreted in relation to: specifications, current legislation, risk assessments, method statements, manufacturers' information and paint sprayer's instructions.
 2 Know how to comply with relevant legislation and official guidance when applying coatings by the air spray method.
-2.1 Describe their responsibilities regarding first aid procedures, potential accidents and health hazards, whilst working: - in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling.
-2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+Describe their responsibilities regarding first aid procedures, potential accidents and health hazards, whilst working: in the workplace, in confined spaces, at height, with tool and equipment, with materials and substances, with movement/storage of materials and by manual handling 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract applying coati spray method ices when ings by the air 3.1 Use health and safety control equipment and access equipment safely to carry out the activity in accordance with current legislation and organisational requirements when applying coatings by the air spray method.
+3 Maintain safe working pract applying coati spray method ices when ngs by the air 3.1 Use health and safety control equipment and access equipment safely to carry out the activity in accordance with current legislation and organisational requirement when applying coatings by the air spray method.
 3.2 Comply with information relating to specific risks to health when applying coatings by the air spray method.
 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to applying coatings by the air spray method, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).